wp-cli/extension-command/README.md

 ### wp theme update

-Update one or more themes.
+Updates one or more themes.

 ~~~
 wp theme update [<theme>...] [--all] [--exclude=<theme-names>] [--format=<format>] [--version=<version>] [--dry-run]